isomerpages/sportsg-corp/_sports-education/Sports Leadership/Game For Life.md

 * Principles and concepts of the Game-for-Life (GFL) framework
 * Experiential segment infusing GFL framework in designing training plans
 * Sharing and networking with teachers/coaches from other sports

+[Read more](https://www.sportsingapore.gov.sg/sports-education/sports-leadership/latest) on what happened during the past GFL workshops!

+*SportSG has partnered Republic Polytechnic for the conduct of the workshops.
+You will be directed to Republic Polytechnic's site for registration and upcoming workshop dates upon clicking the link [here.](https://www.rp.edu.sg/ace/short-course/Detail/game-for-life)*

+#### **Game For Life Community of Practice (CoP)**